RIT-at-SSE/git_tutorial/README.md

 Hello and welcome to our git tutorial.

-At first we will work with this simple textfile.
+At first we will work with simple textfiles.
 _________________________________________________